pjreddie/darknet/README.md

 You can use this as an example.

-If you would like to validate the training process or get a feel of YOLO, you can download the data I collected and the annotations I labeled.
+If you would like to repeat the training process or get a feel of YOLO, you can download the data I collected and the annotations I labeled.

 images: [images.tar.gz](http://guanghan.info/download/images.tar.gz)